 Although AT&T uses the Yahoo! infrastructure, once email makes it through the AT&T gateway, your email is still subject to analysis and may experience delivery problems.
 Most of the time, your email performance at AT&T should be identical to Yahoo!.
 If you are having delivery problems at Yahoo!, you will see identical delivery problems at AT&T, Bellsouth and SBC.
-On rare occasions, delivery to AT&T may be slightly different than at Yahoo!, and that may be due to not following AT&T’s best practices or being on a blacklist.
+On rare occasions, delivery to AT&T may be slightly different than at Yahoo!, and that may be due to not following AT&T’s best practices, being on a blacklist, or an issue with your content.

 When experiencing deliverability issues at AT&T, be sure you are following the best practices for both AT&T and Yahoo!.
 Some deliverability issues can be resolved with a quick review and implementation of best practices.